YangVincent/YangVincent.github.io/collections/_stories/2020-05-19-cycling-physics.md

   - cycling
 ---

 Biking has been my primary hobby ever since quarantine started.
-I highly recommend it -- it helps you explore, exercise, and meet new & interesting people.
+I highly recommend it -- it enables exploration, exercise, and meeting new & interesting people.
 My friends occupy a wide variety of cyclist "types".
 On the hardcore end we have Angela who introduced herself with "I'm a casual biker" shortly before elaborating on her transamerican trek.
 On the other hand, we have Ping-ko with whom my mouth does more running than I do riding.